jkwang93/MCMG/README.md

 ## How to run？
 The default task of our code is to generate molecules of task 1 in paper(DRD2+QED+SA).
-Users can customize their own tasks by modified the code.
+Users can customize their own tasks by modifying the code.

 - The path of initial data:  data/drd2/con_RE_filter_test_drd.csv and data/drd2/con_RE_filter_train_drd.csv